paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-005-arsenals-armories-arms-and-war-material-generally.md

   (C) Development of current specifications of stockpile materials and the upgrading of existing stockpile materials to meet current specifications (including transportation, when economical, related to such upgrading).

+  (D) Encouraging the appropriate conservation of strategic and critical materials.

-  (D) Testing and quality studies of stockpile materials.
+  (E) Testing and quality studies of stockpile materials.

-  (E) Studying future material and mobilization requirements for the stockpile.
+  (F) Studying future material and mobilization requirements for the stockpile.

-  (F) Activities authorized under [section 98h–6 of this title](./chapter-005-arsenals-armories-arms-and-war-material-generally.md#section-98h-6).
+  (G) Activities authorized under [section 98h–6 of this title](./chapter-005-arsenals-armories-arms-and-war-material-generally.md#section-98h-6).

-  (G) Contracting under competitive procedures for materials development and research to—
+  (H) Contracting under competitive procedures for materials development and research to—

     (i) improve the quality and availability of materials stockpiled from time to time in the stockpile; and

     (ii) develop new materials for the stockpile.

-  (H) Improvement or rehabilitation of facilities, structures, and infrastructure needed to maintain the integrity of stockpile materials.
+  (I) Improvement or rehabilitation of facilities, structures, and infrastructure needed to maintain the integrity of stockpile materials.

-  (I) Disposal of hazardous materials that are stored in the stockpile and authorized for disposal by law.
+  (J) Disposal of hazardous materials that are stored in the stockpile and authorized for disposal by law.

-  (J) Performance of environmental remediation, restoration, waste management, or compliance activities at locations of the stockpile that are required under a Federal law or are undertaken by the Government under an administrative decision or negotiated agreement.
+  (K) Performance of environmental remediation, restoration, waste management, or compliance activities at locations of the stockpile that are required under a Federal law or are undertaken by the Government under an administrative decision or negotiated agreement.

-  (K) Pay of employees of the National Defense Stockpile program.
+  (L) Pay of employees of the National Defense Stockpile program.

-  (L) Other expenses of the National Defense Stockpile program.
+  (M) Other expenses of the National Defense Stockpile program.

 (3) Moneys in the fund shall remain available until expended.